top of page

 So this brings us neatly onto the myth that sharks can be attracted by human blood in the water.
 If sharks truly become so frenzied by the smell of human blood... why do they abandon human prey when we are injured and ready for the taking?
 In fact, There is simply no evidence that sharks are attracted by the smell of human blood (and yes, this does include menstrual blood!
 Total myth! *Cue eye-roll*).

 The pervasive (irrational) fear of sharks is not only unfair and unfounded, but is also seriously detrimental to their conservation.
-Many species of sharks are now threatened with extinction, but if the general public are poorly educated about sharks, we will feel little drive to support their protection world-wide.
-Sharks are vital to the ecosystem and must be conserved, therefore, myths like 'sharks are man-eaters' and 'sharks frenzy over human blood in the water' must become a thing of the past.
+Many species of sharks are now threatened with extinction, but if the general public are frightened of (or even hate!) sharks, it is very challenging to champion for their conservation.
+Sharks are magnificent ancient creatures, that are vital to the the functioning of the marine ecosystem.
+Yet, if they are to be successfully conserved, myths like 'sharks are man-eaters' and 'sharks frenzy over human blood in the water' must become a thing of the past.
 Spread the word!

 To learn more, you can check out my other articles on Shark Attack.